LunaBraga/PORTFOLIO/README.md

 Pre-production testing of websites on mobile and desktop devices.
 Acceptance testing.

+#### Bugs I found:

+• typos

+• inappropriate links added

+• added texts in the wrong language

+• added wrong data in tables with product benefits

+• added bad product packshots

+• incorrect font sizes

+• pop-ups not opening properly

+• elements in the header are unevenly arranged and some of the elements were too small or too big

+• on the mobile version overlapping elements in the header

+• no added notifications in forms

+• forms not working

 Lists of some websites that I tested manualy:

 • https://tefal.lt/lt_LT/